-Dr. Kenneth To investigates the regulation of MDR transporter levels in cancer tissues.
-Aberrant expression of MDR transporters in cancer cells may affect patients’ response to cancer chemotherapy.
-Thus the evaluation can help predict how well anticancer drugs will work.
-Advanced understanding of MDR transporter regulation can also allow therapeutic interventions to potentiate drug efficacy.
+Prof. Kenneth To investigates the regulation of multidrug resistance (MDR) transporters in cancer tissues.
+Aberrant expression of MDR transporters in cancer cells is known to adversely affect patients’ response to cancer chemotherapy.
+Advanced understanding of the regulation of MDR transporters could allow therapeutic interventions to potentiate anticancer drug efficacy.

-Dr. Joan Zuo tests epilepsy drugs to see which may be pumped out of the brain by the MDR1 transporter.
-Drugs that are not exported might be more effective in patients who have high amounts of MDR1 and who continue to suffer seizures despite drug treatment.
-Finding these genes may identify pathways of resistance and allow design of drugs to overcome resistance and thus treat patients who now suffer seizures.
+Prof. Joan Zuo tests drugs to see which may be pumped out of the brain by transporters.
+Drugs that are not exported might be more effective in patients who have high amounts of transporters and who continue to suffer despite drug treatment.
+Finding on thesemay identify pathways of resistance and allow design of drugs to overcome resistance and thus treat patients more effectively.